ilyash0/ilyash0/README.md

 **Ilya Alekseevich Shmyrev** (nickname ilyash; born December 11, 2006) is a administrator and client and server developer MMO RPG for kids «Club Penguin CPPS.app».
-Member of Discord Moderator Mentorship Community.
+Alumnus of the Discord Moderators Program.

 - Know ActionScript 2.0, Python 3